What Is The Difference Between Natural Soap Bars and Natural Shampoo Bars?

 We also use lots of natural additives, like coconut milk, henna, and herbs like nettle, rosemary, and ayurvedic herbs, that are great for hair.

 Can I Use A Natural Soap Bar On My Hair?

-Some of our customers, especially those with dry hair, wash their hair with our soap bars because it adds a bit more oil to their dry ends.
+Some of our customers, especially those with dry hair, wash their hair with our natural soap bars because they add a bit more oil to dry hair ends.

 Some customers with long hair wash their oilier scalp with the shampoo bars and their drier ends with the soap.

-No need to pack little bottles of soap, shampoo, and conditioner.
+No need to pack little bottles of soap, shampoo, and shaving cream.
 One shampoo bar can do it all.
 Just tuck the shampoo bar into a plastic zip bag or travel soap dish--no extra bottles to carry, leak, break, or pollute our environment!